swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 Note that `method` property is enough to identify the target of the call, we do not need to carry any extra type information explicitly in the call.
 The method identifier is sufficient to resolve the target method on the recipient, however in order to support generic distributed methods, we need to carry additional (mangled) type information for any of the generic parameters of this specific method invocation.
 Thankfully, these are readily provided to us by the Swift runtime, so we'll only need to store and send them over.

 > **Note:** An implementation may choose to define any shape of "envelope" (or none at all) that suits its needs.
 It may choose to transport mangled names of involved types for validation purposes, or choose to not transfer them at all and impose other limitations on the system and its users for the sake of efficiency.
 >
-> While advanced implementations may apply compression and other techniques to minimize the overhead of these envelopes - this is a deep topic by itself, and we won't be going in depth on it in this proposal - rest assured though, we have focused on making different kinds of implementations possible with this approach.
+> While advanced implementations may apply compression and other techniques to minimize the overhead of these envelopes — this is a deep topic by itself, and we won't be going in depth on it in this proposal — rest assured though, we have focused on making different kinds of implementations possible with this approach.

 Next, we will discuss how the `InvocationEncoder` can be implemented in order to create such `WireEnvelope`.

-> Note on ad-hoc requirements: Some of the protocol requirements on the encoder as well as actor system protocols are so-called "ad-hoc" requirements.
+> Note on ad-hoc requirements: Some of the protocol requirements on the encoder, as well as actor system protocols, are so-called "ad-hoc" requirements.
 This means that they are not directly expressed in Swift source, but instead the compiler is aware of the signatures and specifically enforces that a type conforming to such protocol implements these special methods.
 >
 > Specifically, methods which fall into this category are functions which use the `SerializationRequirement` as generic type requirement.
 This is currently not expressible in plain Swift, due to limitations in the type system which are difficult to resolve immediately, but in time as this could become implementable these requirements could become normal protocol requirements.
 >
-> This tradeoff was discussed at length and we believe it is worth taking, because it allows us to avoid numerous un-necessary type-casts, both inside the runtime as well as actor system implementations.
+> This tradeoff was discussed at length and we believe it is worth taking, because it allows us to avoid numerous un-necessary type-casts, both inside the runtime and actor system implementations.
 It also allows us to avoid any existential boxing  and thus lessens the allocation footprint of making remote calls which is an important aspect of the design and use cases we are targeting.

 The following listing illustrates how one _could_ implement a `DistributedTargetInvocationEncoder`:

 ```swift
 extension ClusterSystem {
   // typealias InvocationEncoder = ClusterTargetInvocationEncoder

   func makeInvocationEncoder() -> Self.InvocationEncoder {
     return ClusterTargetInvocation(system: system)
   }